Workers' Compensation Lawyer

 The law requires employers to maintain safe working conditions in order to avoid tragic accidents, deaths, and injuries in the workplace.
 In the case of an employee being injured on the job, employers are legally responsible for at least partially compensating employees for time missed and medical costs.

-For a free consultation with Van Dorn, Curtiss & Rousseau, PLLC about your workers' compensation claim, please call (603) 556-4148 today.
+For a free consultation with Van Dorn, Curtiss, Rousseau & Ross, PLLC about your workers' compensation claim, please call (603) 556-4148 today.

 Understanding Workers' Compensation Law

-At Van Dorn, Curtiss & Rousseau, PLLC, we know the law.
+At Van Dorn, Curtiss, Rousseau & Ross, PLLC, we know the law.
 We have the experience and the savvy to read between the lines.
 For instance, employees in Vermont (as well as other states) can be denied worker’s compensation if a prior injury “could be confused with the worker’s compensation claim," and employees in New Hampshire can recover up to 60 percent of their average weekly wage.

 Types of Workplace Injuries for Which Workers' Compensation Might Be Available